quokka-astro/quokka/docs/citation.rst

 Additional methods papers
 -------------------------
-If you use any of the following numerical methods or physical modules, please also cite the publications corresponding to the methods used in your research:
+If you use any of the following numerical methods or physical modules, please also cite the publications corresponding to the methods used in your research.

+- Radiation-hydrodynamics: :cite:`He_2024`

+- Multigroup Radiation-hydrodynamics: :cite:`He_2024b`

 .. bibliography::
    :filter: False

    He_2024
+   He_2024b

 Scientific applications with Quokka
 -----------------------------------

+- Galactic outflows: :cite:`Vijayan_2024`

 .. bibliography::
    :filter: False